 I heard what he was saying, but I was having trouble making sense of it.
 "Will there be other visitors?"

 "That's their plan.
 They want the visitors to come back up here and spread the word.
 They don't think people up here are getting the right message about what happens after they die and what's expected of them while they're alive.
 They think the visitors program will help change that.
 You'll be one of the first visitors…that is, if you agree."

 I couldn't believe I was having this surreal conversation.
-I was glad I was on the bed because I was beginning to feel dizzy.
+I was glad I was on the bed because I was feeling dizzy.

 "Can you believe this, Thomas?
-It looks like we'll be able to go on another Dante adventure together, but this time it will be the real thiing."
+It looks like we'll be able to go on another Dante adventure together, but this time it will be for real."